Raksha-g-a/samsung-riscv/README.md

 In RV32, each instruction is of size 32 bits.
 In R-type instruction, R stands for register
 This instruction type is used to execute various arithmetic and logical operations.

-The entire 32 bits instruction is divided into 6 fields as shown below.
-R-type
-2. I-type Instruction
+3. I-type Instruction
 In RV32, each instruction is of size 32 bits.
 In I-type instruction, I stand for immediate which means that operations use Registers and Immediate value This instruction type is used in immediate and load operations.
-The entire 32 bits instruction is divided into 5 fields as shown below.
+The entire 32 bits instruction is divided into 5 fields.
-I-type

 Example: ADDI rd, rs1, imm